 Okay, so now that you’ve got a lot to think about the pros and cons wise, let me show you our actual meals!

 Ready to order?
-You can sign up to try Sun Basket with my partner link to get $70 off your first three Sun Basket boxes.
+You can sign up to try Sun Basket with my partner link to free shipping your first Sun Basket box.

 Sun Basket Review Week 1: Burger Bash

 This was the original plan, but I swapped the salmon meal for the Sole recipe because I don’t like that many beans.

 Sole With Caramelized Onions, Potatoes, and Sun-Dried Tomato Za’atar